pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbo charger* works by compressing air before it enters the engine cylinder of a car so that more fuel can be burnt on every stroke, increasing horsepower without the weight increase associated with adding more cylinders.
+A *turbo charger* works by compressing air before it enters a car's engine cylinder so that more fuel can be burnt on every stroke, increasing horsepower without the weight increase associated with adding more cylinders.

 *TurboKube* is like a turbo charger because it amplifies the load on a Kubernetes control plane by enabling one node in